-We look forward to ongoing work together and to growing collaborations in Texas.
-We are excited to contribute to a state coalition focused on advancing postsecondary mental health...and to serve new and returning We are excited to contribute to a state coalition, collaborate with Education Trust to advance policies for securing student basic needs, continue partnership with Meadows Mental Health Policy Institute to serve the mental health needs of rural colleges in Texas and serving new and returning Texas colleges through Hope Impact Partnerships, and invite you to join us.
-Together, we can rebuild a higher education system that is better
+We are excited to contribute to a state coalition, collaborate with Education Trust to advance policies for securing student basic needs, continue partnership with Meadows Mental Health Policy Institute to serve the mental health needs of rural colleges in Texas and serving new and returning Texas colleges through Hope Impact Partnerships, and invite you to join us.
+Together, we can rebuild a higher education system that is better designed for student success.